Accessible Color Contrast

 Dynamic Content Considerations

-1. User-generated content: Create styling that maintains contrast even when content is unpredictable
+User-generated content requires styling that maintains contrast even when content is unpredictable.

-2. Dark mode implementations: Ensure designs meet contrast requirements in both light and dark modes
+Dark mode implementations need to ensure designs meet contrast requirements in both light and dark modes.

 Environmental Factors

-2. Lighting conditions: Glare and bright environments reduce perceived contrast
+Lighting conditions like glare and bright environments can reduce perceived contrast.

-3. Viewing angles: Contrast can appear different when viewing screens from different angles
+Viewing angles can make contrast appear different when viewing screens from different positions.

 Balancing Aesthetics and Accessibility